kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 Moreover, you might need a separate view where you keep track of your top level objectives.
 You can call them Epics, you can call them Objectives, Targets, Subprojects, it doesn't matter.
 What matters is that you can enjoy the progress of these big milestones or containers separately and quickly jump from Epic to Epic and view what KANBAN cards relate to them.

 ![Screen titled "Epics: the princess bride" and then a list with several columns: votes, name, project, sprint, assined, status and progress.
 Below there are listed several items with different levels of progress shown by a progress bar in green]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_epics_theprincessbride.jpg)
-<small>Taiga has an Epics module, where you can create bigger or more strategic goals that contain KANBAN cards so you can keep track of overall progress.</small>
+<figcaption>Taiga has an Epics module, where you can create bigger or more strategic goals that contain KANBAN cards so you can keep track of overall progress.<figcaption>

 ##Key insights to take away